Friday, November 19, 2021

 Samhain.
 Photo credit: Daniela Simina, 2021

 Although Samhain is not Romanian, I feel a strong connection with it, and this is so for several reasons.
-Firstly, I can’t remain indifferent to the energy shifting at this time; it feels like a whirlpool that simply sucks me in and I don’t see why shall I resist it.
-Secondly, many other pagans do celebrate the change of seasons and the New Year at Samhain; I like the feeling that I am also part of this larger community, and gladly partake of the energy of this moment alongside others.
+Firstly, I can’t remain indifferent to the energy shifting at this time: it feels like a whirlpool that simply sucks me in and I don’t see why shall I resist it.
+Secondly, many other pagans do celebrate the change of seasons and the New Year at Samhain.
+I like the feeling that I am also part of this larger community and gladly partake of the energy of this moment alongside others.
 Thirdly, while not a holiday autochthon to my native culture, Samhain is similar in meaning and forms of celebration to a Romanian tradition occurring very close to November 1st.
 Last but not least, I am genuinely connected to Irish spirituality which means that I’m not just borrowing from the culture, but truly internalize the meaning of elements, practices, and special moments such as Samhain.
-One on top of another, it feels just right to observe Samhain as a time of transition toward winter and a new year.
+One reason on top of another, it feels just right to observe Samhain as a time of transition toward winter and a new year.

 After having said all these, I shall add that for me, Samhain[5] is not the one day marker that signals the transition from summer to winter, but an important moment on a continuum of several days of such transition.